Introduction To Flask-Admin

 column_editable_list = ['name', 'last_name']

-Or, have the add & edit forms display inside a modal window on the list page, instead of the dedicated create & edit pages:
+Another way of inline editing without losing the current context, have the add & edit forms display inside a modal window on the list page, instead of the dedicated create, edit and details pages:

 create_modal = True